Services for neglected or delinquent children and youth.

 Federal Title I, Part D, Subpart 1 (ND) Funds to Support Neglected or Delinquent Children in State Long-Term Care Facilities

 Improve educational services to children in local institutions for neglected or delinquent youth so that such children and youth have the opportunity to meet the same challenging State content standards and challenging State student performance standards that all children in the State are expected to meet.

 Provide such children and youth the services needed to make a successful transition from institutionalization to further schooling (including district programs and post-secondary education) or employment.

-Prevent at-risk ND youth from dropping out of school, to provide dropouts and youth returning from institutions with a support system to ensure their continued education, and to help prevent students from engaging in activities that will result in students becoming (re)involved with the juvenile justice system.
+Prevent at-risk neglected and delinquent youth from dropping out of school, to provide dropouts and youth returning from institutions with a support system to ensure their continued education, and to help prevent students from engaging in activities that will result in students becoming (re)involved with the juvenile justice system.